 S. No. Name Author(s) Publisher

 1 Food And Beverage Vijay Dhawan Frank Brothers And

 Service Company, New Delhi.

 2 Food and Beverage Sudhir Andrew Tata Mc.
 Hills, New

 Manual Delhi

 3 Food and Beverage S.N Bagchi and Anita Aman Publication, New

 Service Sharma Delhi

 4 Food and beverage service Dennis R lillicrap & John ELBS

-A Causina
+A Cousing

 5 Professional Food and Brian varghese Macmillan publications

-Beverage Service
+Beverage Service and the second se

+Course Code HM312

+Course Title Human Resource Management in Hotels

+Type of Course Theory

+LTP 200

+Credits 2

-Course Code HM312 Course Title Human Resource Management in Hotels Type of Course Theory LTP 200 Credits 2 Course Prerequisites + 2 with any stream Course Objectives This course applies to the management of persons in hospitali tourism industries and Human Resource Planning in hospitality industries.
+Course Prerequisites + 2 with any stream

+Course Objectives This course applies to the management of persons in hospita

+tourism industries and Human Resource Planning in hospitality industries.
 This course enables the students to apply general principles of performance appraisal in hotel and tourism industries.

+1 / A a to a second